mananm2/FLAM/README.md

 The repository contains three main folders along with jupyter notebooks to demonstrate the case studies in the paper.
 The notebooks and functions have sufficient comments to make the code self-explanatory.
 It is recommended to use [Google Colab](https://colab.research.google.com/?utm_source=scs-index) with [GPU acceleration](https://colab.research.google.com/notebooks/gpu.ipynb) if models need to be trained from scratch.

 ### Data
 The data used in the notebooks is in the `data` folder.
 The L-PBF images are in `data/Laser Powder Bed Fusion` where folders `0`, `1`, and `annotations` are for post-spreading images (.jpg and .tif), post-fusion images (.jpg and .tif), and the segmentation masks (.npy) respectively.
-The same logic follows for `data/Binder Jet`.
-The entire data from binder jetting is not provided; instead, only the cropped files and anotations used in the paper (Client 9) are provided.
 The code only uses .jpg file extensions.

 **Note that this data was originally collected and compiled at Oak Ridge National Laboratory and is available [here](https://www.osti.gov/dataexplorer/biblio/dataset/1779073).** Please consider citing the [dataset](https://www.osti.gov/dataexplorer/biblio/dataset/1779073) (doi:10.13139/ORNLNCCS/1779073) and the [related work](https://www.sciencedirect.com/science/article/pii/S2214860420308253) appropriately if the data is used.